-"(1) a list of each individual-
+(1) a list of each individual-

-"(A) employed by the White House Office; or "(B) detailed to the White House Office; and
+(A) employed by the White House Office; or "(B) detailed to the White House Office; and

-"(2) with regard to each individual described in paragraph (1), the individual's-
+$\ensuremath{''(2)}$ with regard to each individual described in paragraph (1), the individual's

-"(A) name;
+(A) name:

-"(B) position and title; and

-"(C) annual rate of pay.
+"(B) position and title; and "(C) annual rate of pay

-"(c) EXCLUSION FROM REPORT.-If the President determines that disclosure of any item of information described in subsection (b) with respect to any particular individual would not be in the interest of the national defense or foreign policy of the United States-
+"(c) EXCLUSION FROM REPORT.-If the President determines that disclosure of any item of information described in subsection (b) with respect to any particular individual would not be in the interest of the national defense or foreign policy of the United Statesviduals with respect to whom such information has been excluded; and

-"(1) a report under subsection (a) shall-

-"(A) exclude such information with respect to that individual; and

-"(B) include a statement of the number of individuals with respect to whom such information has been excluded; and
+"(1) a report under subsection (a) shall- "(A) exclude such information with respect to that individual; and "(B) include a statement of the number of indi-

-"(2) at the request of the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate or the Committee on Government Operations of the House of Representatives, the information that was excluded from the report shall be made available for inspection by such committee."
+'(2) at the request of the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate or the Committee on Government Operations of the House of Representatives, the information that was excluded from the report shall be made available for inspection by such committee.'

 [Committee on Government Operations of House of Representatives treated as referring to Committee on Government Reform and Oversight of House of Representatives by section 1(a) of Pub.
 L. 104-14, set out as a note preceding section 21 of Title 2, The Congress.
 Committee on Government Reform and Oversight of House of Representatives changed to Committee on Government Reform of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
 6, 1999.
 Committee on Government Reform of House of Representatives changed to Committee on Oversight and Government Reform of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.
 Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
-9, 2019.]
+9, 2019.
+Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
+9, 2023.1